sleepless-dao/drips-cli/application.md

 Please include the following:

-- After having successfully built the first Drip CLI extension (Radicle CLI), we'll look at extending other CLI environments
+- After having successfully built the first Drip CLI extension (Radicle CLI), we'll look at other use cases.
 - A concrete next step that we would like to pursue after this first grant will be to integrate EPNS notifications into the flow, to facilitate developers' funding journey even more.
-As we've already started this part in the course of our ETH Global hackathon, this seems a relevant next step for us.
+As we've already started this part in the course of our ethAmsterdam hackathon, this seems a relevant next step for us.
 - Part of our initial grant scope is to help developers with some tutorials to ensure their succesful onboarding.
 We intend to keep a close eye on this to make sure our initial CLI extension scope will be useful for developers.
 We could add some work streams regarding such adoption.

 Enabling developers to get funding for their projects via the Drips Network through a series of developer tools integrations: CLI extensions (NPM packages), SDK tutorials, and potential for further integrations (such EPNS, for closing the loop)